lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To move a text box around you can left click on the text box and drag it to the desired position.
 To resize a text box click on the corner and drag to resize to the desired size.

-To insert an image click :menuselection:`Insert --> Image`.
-To drag your image to where you want it left click and drag the mouse to where you want the image.
-To resize the image without distorting it click one of the boxes on the corner and resize to the size you wish.
-If you want to delete an image press :kbd:`Delete`.
-To replace an image right click the image and :menuselection:`Replace` will bring a file picker up to pick a new image.
-To crop an image right click on the image and select :menuselection:`Crop`.
-To save an image out of a presentation right click on the image and select :menuselection:`Save ...`.

 To insert the number of your slide :menuselection:`Insert --> Slide Number`.